Miruken-Go/demo.microservice/deployment/design/NamingConventions.md

 * Container Repositories
 * KeyVaults
 * ContainerApp
+    * Name

-    A name must consist of lower case alphanumeric characters or '-', start with an alphabetic character, and end with an alphanumeric character and cannot have '--'.
+        * A name must consist of lower case alphanumeric characters or '-', start with an alphabetic character, and end with an alphanumeric character and cannot have '--'.
 The length must not be more than 32 characters
+    * Secret
+        * A value must consist of lower case alphanumeric characters, '-' or '.', and must start and end with an alphanumeric character.